-Dan Stephenson, a close friend of mine, died in a car accident on February 4th in New Mexico on his way back to Chicago from a visit to California.
+My friend Dan Stephenson died in a car accident on February 4th in New Mexico on his way back home to Chicago from a visit in California.

-I think about him all of the time and can’t believe it.
-I’ve never had someone close to me pass.
-When it happens it rips you up inside and creates all sorts of questions that will never be answered.
-I got the news from Erin while i was sitting in a meeting.
-I didn’t answer the phone the first two times that she called, but I knew something was up when she called a third time.
-When I answered the phone, she was sobbing and told me the news.
+I think about Dan all the time and still can’t believe it.
+I’ve never lost someone close to me.
+I got the news from Erin while I was sitting in a meeting the next day.
+I didn’t answer the phone the first two times, but I knew there was bad news when she called a third time.
+When I answered the phone, Erin was sobbing and told me the news.
 I didn’t believe her.
 I could hear the words she was saying, and feel the pain in her voice, but I wasn’t mentally ready to accept what she was saying.
 I was numb for the rest of the day…everything seemed completely meaningless.
 I wasn’t ready to accept it until the next night.
 Erin and I were sitting at our kitchen table talking, and I broke down.

 The weird thing about the phone call was that I had been thinking about Dan that morning.
 I was driving to work on Lake Shore Drive, looking out upon the lake and thinking about all of the times that Dan and I swam in Lake Michigan together with our two dogs.
 Thinking of those memories made me happy, and I made a mental note to call Dan later in the evening to figure out when he was coming home from California.

 Since I heard the news, Dan has been in my thoughts every day.
-Every little random thing that I do, he’ll pop into my head.
 I wonder why he’s gone.
 I wonder what his last thoughts were.
 I think about the time that we got into a fight over simple bit of miscommunication (and it was all my fault).
-We didn’t talk for months…man, what a couple of jerks we were to each other.
-I think about all of the great food he introduced Erin and I to.
+We didn’t talk for months…and man, what a couple of jerks we were to each other.
+I think about all of the great food he introduced us to.
 I think about the first day we met and how I instantly knew we’d be friends for life.
-I think about the last conversation we had.
-Dan was leaving for California the next day and the last words he said to me were “I’ll see you in february j-bone”.
+I think about the last conversation we had – Dan was leaving for California the next day and the last words he said to me were “I’ll see you in February J-bone”.

 It’s just funny how things happen…how life moves so quickly.
 I just want to be honest with myself, and give everything I have to the people that I care about.
 To my friends and family, you have my unequivocal love and respect.
 I’m here for you when you need me.